Statham Grove Surgery - General Practice Privacy Notice

 The practice will conduct audits of its services and treatment as well as reviews of medicines prescribed to its patients.
 Reviews of patient data are necessary to allow us to test and update our services and prescribing to ensure that you receive the most appropriate and cost-effective treatments.
 These reviews may take the form of internal audits or those conducted by other commissioned healthcare organisations such as the local Medicine Management Team.

 Electronic tools of prediction, based upon algorithms and artificial intelligence are used within the NHS to determine a patient’s future risks and treatment needs.
 Wherever we can, we want to prevent admissions to A&E and secondary care which would be otherwise necessary.
 Such preventative care may, for instance, use these tools to determine the risk and consequence of a future fall in an elderly patient.
-Under Covid 19 these tools are being used to identify vulnerable patients and patients who need to be shielded.

 Research and Planning